Cashisgr8/CNIT-372-Final-Project-Spring-2023/README.md

 Youtube Data Request Instructions
 =================================
-Navigate to https://takeout.google.com/settings/takeout and only select Youtube and Youtube Music.
-Choose the desired frequency, file type and size.
-Once the exporting process is complete, the data will be sent to your email.
-Download your files and now you have your Youtube data.
+Navigate to https://takeout.google.com/settings/takeout and only select Youtube and Youtube Music. <br />- Choose the desired frequency, file type and size. <br />- Once the exporting process is complete, the data will be sent to your email. <br />- Download your files and now you have your Youtube data.